 Provided computer help desk support and technical training on hardware/software to end-users.

-- Documented help desk tickets/resolutions as well as providing overall assistance in daily administration of a SAP Community Network (SCN).
+- Documented help desk tickets/resolutions as well as provided overall assistance in daily administration of an SAP Community Network (SCN).

 - Performed set-up, breakdown, and transport of agency equipment on an as-needed basis.

-More Tips for Help Desk Support Job Seekers
+Tips for Writing a Help Desk Support Resume

-Your best guide to which keywords you should use are the texts of the job descriptions to which you are applying.
+To choose the best keywords, review the job description for the position you’re targeting and match your qualifications to their requirements.
 Look for the terms they use in their “Minimum Qualifications” and “Preferred Qualifications” sections.
-Also have a look at these common tech support skills that employers typically seek in their job candidates.
+Also, have a look at these common tech support skills that employers typically seek in their job candidates.

 As soon as you hear back from an employer that they’d be interested in meeting you, it’s time to rehearse for your interview so that you’ll make as big of an impression in person as you did on your resume.
 Here are some help desk interview questions to review as you prepare.